-On 20 July 2018, the Optical Navigation Camera - Telescopic (ONC-T) of the Japanese Hayabusa2 probe acquired an image of the asteroid Ryugu from a distance of six kilometres.
-The numerous large boulders on the asteroid’s surface as well as the large crater in the middle of the picture are easily recognisable.
-One pixel is about 60 centimetres.
+On 20 July 2018, the Optical Navigation Camera – Telescopic (ONC-T) of the Japanese Hayabusa2 space probe took this image of the Ryugu asteroid from a distance of six kilometres.
+Clearly visible are the numerous large rocks on the asteroid’s surface as well as the large craters in the middle of the image.
+One pixel corresponds with 60 centimetres.

 University of Aizu, Kobe University, Auburn University, JAXA.

 As the Japanese Hayabusa2 spacecraft closes in on asteroid Ryugu, more details become visible to the planetary scientists.
 On 20 July 2018, from a distance of just six kilometres, the spacecraft’s Optical Navigation Camera - Telescopic (ONC-T) acquired an image of the asteroid’s surface, with its largest crater.
 "We see that the entire surface of Ryugu is strewn with large boulders – we have not yet seen this on an asteroid," says Ralf Jaumann, a planetary scientist at the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) and Principal Investigator for the MASCOT (Mobile Asteroid Surface Scout) lander aboard the Japanese spacecraft.
 It is anticipated that on 3 October 2018, MASCOT will land on Ryugu and examine the asteroid surface using four instruments.